Virginia Avenue Drainage & Stormwater Management Retrofit Study

-As the City Engineer for the City of Seaford, Delaware, GMB has worked with the City to provide alternatives to address flooding problems along Virginia Avenue and in adjacent communities.
+As the City Engineer for the City of Seaford, Delaware, GMB worked with the City to provide alternatives to address flooding problems along Virginia Avenue and in adjacent communities.

 GMB performed a flood analysis for the East Virginia Avenue watershed, which includes, several residential subdivisions, the Western Sussex Boys & Girls Club, Seaford High School, the Shipley State Service Center and a portion of Route 13A.
 The goal of the consulting effort was to provide recommended solutions to ongoing flooding problems which have forced the evacuation of residents from their homes during heavy rainfalls.